Simple.

 • Specialised asset classes—from blockchain-based holdings to collectibles exceeding 15% of net worth—typically require niche expertise beyond general wealth management capabilities.

-For families with straightforward portfolios and established governance systems, periodic advisory reviews may suffice over full-time engagements.
+Understanding the benefits of hiring a family office consultant becomes especially clear in these moments.
+The right advisor brings clarity, coordination, and confidence to critical decisions.
+For families with straightforward portfolios and established governance systems, periodic family office advisory services may suffice over full-time engagements.

 Selection criteria: beyond technical competence